Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Implementation and Evaluation

 \subsection{Benchmark Instances and Setting}

-For the evaluation, we use the benchmark library HyperBench~\cite{DBLP:journals/corr/abs-1811-08181}.
-It collects 3649 hypergraphs from various sources in industry and the literature.
-The instances are available at \url{http://hyperbench.dbai.tuwien.ac.at}.
-The instances are from CSPs and CQs, and in addition to sources from real-world applications, the benchmark also includes hypergraphs of randomly generated CSPs and CQs.
+For the evaluation, we use the benchmark library HyperBench~\cite{10.1145/3440015}.
+It contains 3648 hypergraphs underlying CQs and CSPS from various sources in industry and the literature and is commonly used to evaluate decomposition algorithms.
+The instances are available at \url{http://hyperbench.dbai.tuwien.ac.at} and in the raw data accompanying this manuscript.

-\paragraph{Hardware and Software.} Our implementation is based on Go 1.14 and we will refer to it as \logk.
-We will give more detail below on how it was configured for the experiments reported in Section~\ref{subsect:evalorsomething}.
-The hardware used for the evaluation was a cluster of 12 nodes, using Ubuntu 16.04.1 LTS, each with a 24 core Intel Xeon CPU E5-2650 v4, clocked at 2.20Ghz and using 264 GB of RAM.
-HyperThreading has been turned off during the experiments to observe parallel scaling behaviour in a more controlled environment.
+\paragraph{Hardware and Software.} Our implementation is written in the programming language Go using version 1.14 and we will refer to it as \logk.
+We will give more details below on how it was configured for the experiments reported in Section~\ref{subsect:evalorsomething}.
+The hardware used for the evaluation was a cluster of 12 nodes, using Ubuntu 16.04.1 LTS, with Linux kernel 4.4.0-184-generic, GCC version 5.4.0.
+Each node has a 12 core Intel Xeon CPU E5-2650 v4, clocked at 2.20 GHz and using 264 GB of RAM.

-\paragraph{Setup of Experiments.} To ensure comparability of our experiments with results published in the literature, we employ the following test setup and restrictions: a timeout of one hour, or 3600 seconds, was used and available RAM was limited to 1 GB.
-We note that this corresponds to limits also used in previous experiments in this area~\cite{DBLP:conf/pods/FischlGLP19,DBLP:conf/ijcai/GottlobOP20}.
+\paragraph{Setup of Experiments.} To ensure comparability of our experiments with results published in the literature, we employ the following test setup and restrictions: a timeout of one hour was used and available RAM was limited to 1 GB.
+We note that this corresponds to limits also used in previous experiments in this area~\cite{10.1145/3440015,DBLP:conf/ijcai/GottlobOP20}.
 For \logk, each run needs two inputs: a hypergraph $H$ and the width parameter $k \geq 1$.
 For these tests, we used width parameters in the range $[1,10]$.
 When running tests for \hdsmt, we used different memory limits.
-Namely, we allow \hdsmt to use up to 24 GB of RAM since SMT solving is significantly more memory intensive than the other algorithms in our experiments.
+Namely, we allowed \hdsmt to use up to 24 GB of RAM since SMT solving is significantly more memory intensive than the other two algorithms.
+Note that the other two algorithms have very low memory requirements and are not constrained in any way by the 1 GB limit and the respective experiments are therefore still comparable with \hdsmt.
 Furthermore, \hdsmt needs no width parameter since it directly tries to find an optimal solution.

+We used the HTCondor system~\cite{condor-practice} to facilitate the tests, limits to memory and number of cores accessed by running test instances.